You are here

-The Poorvu Center Faculty Fellows Program is a yearlong opportunity for a small group of faculty from across the disciplines to share and discuss their teaching and learning experiences with other instructors at Yale.
+The Poorvu Center Faculty Fellows Program is a yearlong opportunity for a small group of faculty from across the disciplines to foster discussions of teaching and learning and to promote equitable teaching practices.
 In collaboration with the Poorvu Center, the faculty fellows will complement the center’s existing educational development offerings by facilitating some faculty development sessions for their colleagues that engage in conversations related to inclusive, equitable or antiracist pedagogy.
 As ambassadors with insight about the Poorvu Center’s programming, the faculty fellows will also inform the Center’s future priorities and offerings for faculty, departments, and schools.

 Meet the Inaugural Faculty Fellows